Kero76/SciMS/README.md

 # SciMS
-SciMS is an CMS like to post research article.
+SciMS is a CMS like to post research article.
 In fact, thanks to SciMS, you can create really easily a website in few step.<br>
 You can administrate the website with an administration panel.
 Many persons can registered on SciMS and collaborate to write research articles.<br>
 SciMS have an editor WYSIWYG to help the redaction of the article and support LaTeX and MathML syntax to render a good mathematical formula.<br>
 So, let's go, install and use SciMS to develop your scientist blogs.